ultimathei/HomeUpgraders_frontend/README.md

 The application is a simple website to showcase what the company is capable of.

-:house: :house_with_graden: :hammer: :wrench: :muscle: :clap: :minibus:
+:house: :house_with_garden: :hammer: :wrench: :muscle: :clap: :minibus:

 # Prerequisites